jakob-bagterp/browserist/docs/user-guide/xpath/cheatsheets/links.md

 //a[starts-with(@href, 'https')]
 ```

 Get all non-HTTPS links.
-As above but negated by the `non()` function:
+As above, but negated by the `non()` function:

 ```text title=""
 //a[not(starts-with(@href, 'https'))]